-Cadmium in solid wastes (including the increased generation of wastes caused by reduction of air emissions) declined as well, from 790 tons to 382 tons.
+Figures 5a and 5b show the flows of cadmium in the Rhine Basin for the years 1970 and 1988.
+It is obvious from comparing these figures that cadmium pollution was much higher 20 years ago than it is today.
+In-basin atmospheric emissions decreased from about 171 tons in 1970 to about 34 tons in 1988.
+This reduction occurred mostly as a result of the implementation of pollution control technologies, adopted because of increasingly strict regulation.
+Cadmium in solid wastes (including the increased generation of wastes caused by the reduction in air emissions) declined as well, from 790 tons to 382 tons.
 The major reason for the decline of cadmium in industrial solid wastes (from 129 tons to 45 tons) was the increased effort on the part of industry to recycle their wastes.
-For example, almost all of the flyash generated from combustion of hard coal in the basin is now a feed stock in the production of cement (MHPPE, 1988; Risse et al., 1991).
-Cadmium in municipal solid waste generation (not including industrial solid waste) declined (from 661 tons to 337 tons) mainly because of an overall reduction of about 50% in the use of cadmium-containing products.
+For example, almost all of the flyash generated from the combustion of hard coal in the basin is now a feed stock in the production of cement (Ministry of Housing, Physical Planning and Environment, 1988; Risse et al., 1991).
+Cadmium from municipal solid waste generation (not including industrial solid waste) declined (from 661 tons to 337 tons), mainly because of an overall reduction of about 50% in the use of cadmium-containing products.